About our organisationWhat is the Student Council?

 Join our organisation

-We are always looking for more volunteers and students interested in either collaborating with us or joining the organisation.
-We strive to match our members competences with positions and tasks that can help the organisation reach it’s goals, while still being a rewarding experience for our volunteers.
+We are always looking for more students interested in either collaborating with us or joining the organisation.
+We strive to match our members competences with positions and tasks that can help the organisation reach its goals, while still being a rewarding experience for our volunteers.

 The Student Council must be the primary and most significant independent student organization, with great influence in decision making at IT University of Copenhagen.

 To achieve our vision, we aim to accomplish certain objectives:

 - Make important decisions when it comes to the study environment,

 - Fight for our rights of a World Class Education in ITU,

 - Contribute to National Student Politics organisations in Denmark,

 - Establish communication with other student organisations around ITU and the European Union so we could share our knowledge and insights based on current regulations.